yingfc/cse403/reports/Week5Report.md

 **Yigao**:

-- Finish User homepage, and room reservation subpage
+- Finish User homepage, and room reservation subpage frontend
 - Learn to generate Map page based on Google Maps API
 - Start to work on the advanced filter function, and advanced search page